robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 There are two types of keywords in Robot Framework:

 1. **User Keywords**: Written in Robot Framework syntax, they are mainly used for structuring tests|tasks.
 User keywords improve readability, understandability, maintainability and structure.
 These keywords do always call other keywords or commands within their body.
 That's why they are also called **higher-level keywords**.
 In other literature these kind of keywords are also called **Business Keywords** or **Composite Keywords**.
 2. **Library Keywords**: Typically written in Python, but may also be implemented in other technologies.
 These keywords typically interact with the system under test (SUT) or the system to be controlled by RPA or execute specific actions like calculations or conversions.
 From the viewpoint of Robot Framework these keywords are not composed of other keywords and do form the lowest level of keywords.
-Therefore they are also referred to as **lower-level keywords**.
+Therefore they are also referred to as **low-level keywords**.
 In other literature these kind of keywords are also called **Technical Keywords** or **Atomic Keywords**.

 A **User Keyword** consists of a **name**, optional **arguments**, and a **body** of keyword calls that may invoke other user keywords or library keywords or other statements like variable definitions or flow control.